ESGI (European Study Group with Industry)

 There is no participation fee for academics and Ph.D. students.

 Registration is done by email to the organisers.

-In connection with the study group, there is a Ph.D. course: (DTU Course 02940) Modern Methods in Industrial Mathematics.
-This 5 ECTS course includes participation in the study group, and begins four days before the 'regular' study group with three 1-day lecture courses in various topics.
+Associated with the study group, is a Ph.D. course: Applied Mathematics in Industry (02940).
+This 3 ECTS course involves participation in the study group, and active engagement in report delivery.

 * Problem 1 Climify:

 Adaptive Room Climatisation